This post may contain affiliate links. Please read our disclosure policy.

 By: Lil’ Luna

-Potato Rolls are pillowy soft, chewy, and buttery.
-The mashed potatoes make the rolls melt-in-your-mouth delicious!
+Potato rolls are pillowy soft, chewy, and buttery, with mashed potatoes adding a melt-in-your-mouth richness to every bite.

 Servings: 24